-This clinical course is designed to fully integrate the knowledge acquired in the various basic medical sciences and pre-clinical science courses completed during the first four semesters of study in St. Kitts into a useful body of information that can be utilized to prepare the student to sit for licensure examinations (USMLE Step I).
-This clinical course utilizes a variety of visiting professors and faculty recruited primarily from U.S. medical schools.
+This clinical course is designed to fully integrate the knowledge acquired in the various basic medical sciences and pre-clinical science courses completed during the first four years of study in St. Kitts into a useful body of information that can be utilized to prepare the student to sit for licensure examinations (USMLE Step I).
+This clinical course utilizes a variety of visiting professors from different U.S. medical schools.
 This is a full 15 review course.